AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementSequence/InternalElementDescendantsAndSelf.md

 InternalElementSequence.InternalElementDescendantsAndSelf Method
 ================================================================
-AutomationML 2.1 APIGets all InternalElements and the InternalElement descendants (the InternalElement tree)
+Gets all InternalElements and the InternalElement descendants (the InternalElement tree)

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)